-The premiere of the upcoming seventh season has been pushed back to summer 2017, but as we wait out the long winter together, check back for updates on everything going on with the series — from casting announcements to scheduling details to new theories.

-As of Sept.
-1, production on the seven-episode season was officially underway, according to Entertainment Weekly.
-Filming will take place in Northern Ireland, Spain and Iceland and will be helmed by veteran Thrones directors Alan Taylor (season one’s “Baelor”), Jeremy Podeswa (season five’s “Unbowed, Unbent, Unbroken”) and Mark Mylod (season six’s “No One”), as well as newcomer Matt Shakman.

-Thanks to a scenery related filming delay, the premiere date was pushed back from spring to summer.
-"Now that winter has arrived on Game of Thrones, executive producers David Benioff and D.B.
-Weiss felt that the storylines of the next season would be better served by starting production a little later than usual, when the weather is changing," said HBO programming president Casey Bloys.

-SNAPSHOT 2 | The premiere of the upcoming seventh season has been pushed back to summer 2017, but as we wait out the long winter together, check back for updates on everything going on with the series — from casting announcements to scheduling details to new theories.
+The premiere of the show's upcoming seventh season has been pushed back to summer 2017, but as we wait out the long winter together, check back for updates on everything going on with the series — from casting announcements to scheduling details to new theories.

 As of Sept.
 1, production on the seven-episode season was officially underway, according to Entertainment Weekly.
 Filming will take place in Northern Ireland, Spain and Iceland and will be helmed by veteran Thrones directors Alan Taylor (season one’s “Baelor”), Jeremy Podeswa (season five’s “Unbowed, Unbent, Unbroken”) and Mark Mylod (season six’s “No One”), as well as newcomer Matt Shakman.

 Thanks to a scenery related filming delay, the premiere date was pushed back from spring to summer.
 "Now that winter has arrived on Game of Thrones, executive producers David Benioff and D.B.
 Weiss felt that the storylines of the next season would be better served by starting production a little later than usual, when the weather is changing," said HBO programming president Casey Bloys.